Uzbekistan entry requirements for Oman passport holders

 Omani passport holders can enter Uzbekistan without a visa for up to 10 days.
 This applies to tourism and business visits.
 Ensure your passport meets the validity rules before you travel.

 Your passport needs at least one blank page for the entry stamp.
-Uzbekistan does not require 6 months of validity beyond your departure date — just enough to cover the 10-day stay.
-Airlines may still enforce 6 months, so check with your carrier before flying.
+Uzbekistan does not enforce a 6-month validity rule — your passport just needs to be valid for the duration of your stay.
+Airlines may still ask for 6 months, so check with your carrier before flying.

 Required